Organ Pipe Cactus National Monument

 Arizona

-The park was created in 1937 as a way to preserve a representative area of the Sonoran Desert.
-The new monument was part of a movement in the National Parks to protect not just scenic wonders but also the ecological wonders of the country.
-Over 75 years later, Organ Pipe Cactus is now one of the best preserved examples of the Sonoran Desert wilderness.
-Within the monument, signs of human use are also preserved and protected.
-The monument is the site of culture and history that reflect long, widespread and diverse use by American Indian, Mexican, and European groups.
-The intesection of these of these three cultures is significant archeologically, geographically, and internationally.
+The park was established in 1937 to preserve a representative area of the Sonoran Desert—a significant step in the National Park Service’s movement to protect not only scenic wonders but also ecological treasures.
+Today, Organ Pipe Cactus stands as one of the best-preserved examples of Sonoran Desert wilderness.
+Beyond its natural beauty, the monument protects cultural and historical elements that reflect long, widespread, and diverse human use by American Indian, Mexican, and European groups.
+The intersection of these three cultures holds significant archaeological, geographical, and international importance.

-When to Visit: warm days (60s F) and chilly nights (40s F) are common during the late fall to early spring, with occasional rains.
-Most visitation occurs between December and March.
-Consistent winter rains will produce gorgeous spring wildflowers.
-Early summer days are hot and dry with temperatures in the 100's and humidity below 10%.
-Late summer monsoons bring fantastic lighting and furious thunderstorms.
-Temperatures drop to 90s, however the humidity increases.
-During the summertime plan on getting up early and spend the afternoons in the shade.
+When to Visit: Warm days (60s °F) and chilly nights (40s °F) are common from late fall to early spring, with occasional rains.
+Most visitors arrive between December and March, when consistent winter rains can lead to stunning spring wildflower displays.
+Early summer brings hot, dry conditions with temperatures often exceeding 100°F and humidity below 10%.
+Late summer monsoons deliver fantastic lightning shows and intense thunderstorms, with temperatures dropping to the 90s but increased humidity.
+During summertime, it’s best to rise early for outdoor activities and retreat to shaded areas in the afternoon.

 See: Website